Loan Modification

 FAQs

-It is difficult.
-Most lenders require you to be in "imminent default," meaning you must prove you are about to fall behind (e.g., showing a layoff notice).
-Some borrowers intentionally miss payments to qualify, which is risky and damages credit.
+It is very difficult.
+Most lenders require you to be in "imminent default," meaning you must prove that you are about to fall behind due to a documented hardship, such as a layoff notice or medical crisis.
+Some borrowers intentionally miss payments to qualify, but this is extremely risky as it damages credit and does not guarantee a modification will be approved.

-This is the percentage of borrowers who get a modification and then default *again*.
-High recidivism rates make lenders cautious.
-If a borrower has re-defaulted on a previous modification, they are unlikely to get another one.
+This is the percentage of borrowers who receive a loan modification and then default again on the new terms.
+High recidivism rates make lenders cautious about offering modifications to everyone.
+If a borrower has defaulted on a previous modification, they are significantly less likely to be granted another one because they are seen as a higher risk.

 The Bottom Line